Unraveling the Genetic Causes of Craniofacial Disorders

 She works in the Craniofacial and Craniofacial Genetics Clinic, and also serves as a genetics consultant in seven different outreach genetics clinics throughout the states of Washington and Alaska.
 Hing coordinates the craniofacial resident elective (and selective) rotation and provides bedside teaching for medical students and residents.
 She is program director of the Craniofacial Medicine fellowship and coordinates a multidisciplinary craniofacial lecture series for both medical and surgical trainees involved in craniofacial patient care.

-complete list of Dr. Anne Hing's publications
+View a complete list of Dr. Anne Hing's publications on PubMed.

 Participate in Research